Dynatrace/perform-2022-hotday/extensions-as-code/lab-guide/content/03_snmp_extension/01_explore_yaml/index.md

 ## Structure

-The `extension.yaml` file for this extension has five sessions
+The `extension.yaml` file for this extension has five sessions, which we will explore now.

+* Mandatory properties
+* snmp
+* metrics (Optional)
+* topology (Optional)
+* screens (Optional)

-### Mandatory fields
+### Mandatory properties

-The first lines are the mandatadory fields for any extension, they have metadata that includes:
+The first lines are the mandatadory properties for any extension, they have metadata that includes:

 * `name`: must start with `custom:` for custom extensions
 * `version`: Follows [simver](https://simver.org/) format